NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 Maintaining optimal humidity levels in your humidor is a continuous process influenced by external conditions such as weather patterns and indoor climate control.
 Humidity inside a humidor is influenced by its surrounding environment, including temperature and light exposure.
 Understanding and implementing proper maintenance practices keeps your humidor in prime condition.

-Methods to maintain humidity include seasoning your humidor, using the right humidification systems, and regular maintenance and monitoring.
-Each step ensures your cigars remain in optimal condition.
+Key steps include seasoning your humidor, choosing the right humidification system, and regular maintenance and monitoring.

 Seasoning Your Humidor